-An audio instrument is the primary sound source in Tracker and is based on an audio sample.
-The instrument can be a raw sample of configured into a more elaborate instrument such as wavetable.
+An audio instrument is the primary sound source in Tracker Mini and is based on an audio sample.
+The instrument can be purely an audio sample which can then be configured into a more elaborate instrument such as wavetable synth.
 The Instrument parameters will configure settings.
 The sound can be affected by effects and modulation but essentially an instrument has a sample at its core and is triggered by the step on which it is applied.
-MIDI Instruments are also available which are covered in the MIDI section.